xwp/wp-docker/readme.md

 This will create a plugin `hello-world` in the `wp-content/plugins` directory and will greatly speed up plugin development inside this repo.

 Be sure to add your new plugin to the `testsuite` inside the [`wp-tests/phpunit.xml.dist`](wp-tests/phpunit.xml.dist) file to ensure your PHPUnit tests are included in the `pre-commit` hook and `bin/phpunit` script.
+It is required that you run this script from this repositories root directory.

 ## Deploying